UCAS code: L370

 For more information about the University of Winchester's terms and conditions click here.

-Students gain a thorough grounding in criminological and social theories and methods, and an understanding of wide-ranging topics including crime and punishment; crime and the media; policing; crimes against humanity; miscarriages of justice; gender and crime; organised crime; and cybercrime.
-Students acquire skills of gathering data using quantitative and qualitative methods, synthesising and interpreting evidence and assembling arguments, presenting evidence and formulating findings and conclusions.
+You gain a thorough grounding in criminological and social theories and methods, and an understanding of wide-ranging topics including crime and punishment; crime and the media; policing; crimes against humanity; miscarriages of justice; gender and crime; organised crime; and cybercrime.
+You also acquire skills of gathering data using quantitative and qualitative methods, synthesising and interpreting evidence and assembling arguments, presenting evidence and formulating findings and conclusions.

-Students in Year 1 gain an awareness of the key principles and concepts underpinning the study of crime.
-They explore the central theories and methodologies encountered within the social sciences and within criminology, and gain an understanding of key ideas underlying social policy and the criminal justice system.
+In Year 1, you gain an awareness of the key principles and concepts underpinning the study of crime.
+You explore the central theories and methodologies encountered within the social sciences and within criminology, and gain an understanding of key ideas underlying social policy and the criminal justice system.

-In Year 2, students develop their understanding of criminological and social theory and explore a range of topics addressing significant and current themes.
-They also develop their ability to approach research in criminology.
+In Year 2, you develop your understanding of criminological and social theory and explore a range of topics addressing significant and current themes from youth to violent crime.
+You also develop your ability to approach research in criminology.

-In Year 3, students broaden their knowledge of topics in the field and put into practice their independent research skills by specialising in a topic of their own choice.
+In Year 3, you broaden your knowledge of topics in the field and put into practice your independent research skills by specialising in a topic of your own choice in completing your final year project.

-Students also have the opportunity to become a member of The British Society of Criminology, which has been in existence for 50 years, and is the society for criminologists, both academic and professional, within the United Kingdom.
-The society aims to further the interests and knowledge of those engaging with crime, criminal behaviour and the criminal justice system.
-Members can enjoy a range of benefits, including networking opportunities and subscriptions to key publications.
+You also have the opportunity to become a member of The British Society of Criminology, which has been in existence for 50 years, and is the society for criminologists, both academic and professional, within the United Kingdom.

 - Police and Police Work